anooppuri007/finpulse/README.md

 for retail investors, students, and finance enthusiasts who want professional-quality market intelligence without the cost or complexity of traditional platforms.

-**Built 100% on free tools.
-No login.
-No cost.
-Just intelligence.**

 ---